Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Demilich.md

   "name": "Vile Curse (Costs 3 Actions)" "lair_actions":
 - "desc": "On initiative count 20 (losing initiative ties), the demilich rolls a dice:\
-    \ d20|avg (d20).
-On a result of 11 or higher, the demilich takes a lair action\
+    \ d20|avg|noform (d20).
+On a result of 11 or higher, the demilich takes a lair\
-    \ to cause one of the following effects.
-It can't use the same effect two rounds\
+    \ action to cause one of the following effects.
+It can't use the same effect two\
-    \ in a row."
+    \ rounds in a row."
   "name": ""
 - "desc": "- The tomb trembles violently for a moment.
 Each creature on the floor\
     \ of the tomb must succeed on a DC 19 Dexterity saving throw or be knocked [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]].\